ShiBowen1999/dynamic-equivalent/README.md

-# 500-Bus Power System Simulation Tool
+# 500-Bus Power System Simulation

 A Python-based tool for simulating power system dynamics and analyzing fault responses in a 500-bus power system model.